TylerR909/nutrien-back-end-interview/README.md

 The database setup is handled in `src/db/index.ts` to connect to Postgres, then the `db` object is connected to Requests as middleware via `useDb.ts` plugged into `app.use(useDb)`.
 I'm aware that we should create a Pool of connections that Requests can each use but that's more of a discussion topic or stretch goal than interview-MVP.

-The `docker-compose.yml` shows that there is a Postgres db set up, then its credentials are assed as a `DATABASE_URL` to the service which blindly connects to the database.
+The `docker-compose.yml` shows that there is a Postgres db set up, then its credentials are passed as a `DATABASE_URL` to the service which blindly connects to the database.

 From there I've modeled a `src/db/schema/projection.ts` Schema after the provided Projection2021.csv file to convert the CSV to Database entries.
 The database will be re-seeded on each restart by design.